winneylee/california-wildfires/README.md

 - Description of current accuracy score

 **Week Four**
-Description of data preprocessing
+- Description of data preprocessing
-Description of feature engineering and the feature selection, including the decision-making process Description of how data was split into training and testing sets Explanation of model choice, including limitations and benefits Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables) Description of how the model was trained (or retrained, if the team is using an existing model) Description and explanation of model's confusion matrix, including final accuracy score
+- Description of feature engineering and the feature selection, including the decision-making process
+- Description of how data was split into training and testing sets
+- Explanation of model choice, including limitations and benefits
+- Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables)
+- Description of how the model was trained (or retrained, if the team is using an existing model)
+- Description and explanation of model's confusion matrix, including final accuracy score The final loss is 79% and accuracy is 87%.